fund scientists & entrepreneurs working to bring their

 discoveries to patients.

 For a small business with a brilliant new idea in the life sciences, a funding infusion can do wonders to help translate that concept into reality.
 Did you know that the NIH small business programs are the largest source of early-stage capital for the life sciences in the U.S.?
-These programs set aside over $1.2 billion non-dilutive funds every year -- specifically to support small business research and development.
+These programs set aside over $1.3 billion in non-dilutive funds every year -- specifically to support small business research and development.

 The road to bringing your discovery to patients begins here.

-Learn about program basics, how to determine eligibility, and guidance on grants policy.
+Learn about program basics, how to determine eligibility and guidance on grants policy.

 Find step-by-step instructions on how to apply for SBIR and STTR grants, along with who to speak with for guidance at each step.